vchat-meme-blip/polymarket-cafe/FEATURES.md

     -   **Core Instructions:** Define the agent's primary goals and strategic outlook.

 -   **Intel Briefing Tab:**
-    -   **Alpha Snippets:** Manually provide your agent with private intel on specific markets.
+    -   **Alpha Snippets & Watchlists:** Manually provide your agent with private intel on specific markets or create entire **Market Watchlists**.
-    -   **Tradable Intel & Pricing:** Mark a piece of intel as "tradable" and set a `price` in BOX tokens.
+    -   **Tradable Assets & Pricing:** Mark a piece of intel or a watchlist as "tradable" and set a `price` in BOX tokens.
 This allows your agent to sell it autonomously in its storefront.

 -   **Operations Tab:**
     -   **Proactive Insights:** Enable this toggle to allow your dashboard agent to send you unsolicited market insights and suggestions via the `DashboardDirector`.